 Cycle and Bike Inc. sell cycle and bike both on cash and credit basis almost equal in ratio.
-Mr. Vivek who has gone for internal audit in this company is drawing out 2 random samples to validate whether the company is recording journal entries properly and the balances are reported should be fair and true.
+Mr. Vivek, who has gone for internal audit in this company, is drawing out two random samples to validate whether the company is recording journal entries accurately, and the balances are reported should be fair and accurate.

-- 2nd Sample : 3 cycles sold for $30,000 to Mickey.
-Mickey paid for 1 cycle in cash on 4th September and for rest, the payments were outstanding.
-The Cycle had some scratches and hence were returned on 6th September and rest 2 were retained.
-Since he has outstanding amount that was adjusted against the same and the balance would be received from him.
+- 2nd Sample : 3 cycles sold for $30,000 to Mickey; Mickey paid for one cycle in cash on 4th September, and for rest, the payments were outstanding.
+The Cycle had some scratches and hence were returned on 6th September, and rest two were retained.
+Since he has an exceptional amount that was adjusted against the same, and the balance would be received from him.

 The Journal Entries would be-